pupil-labs/pupil-docs/src/invisible/user-guide/troubleshooting.md

 **A red LED is blinking on my Pupil Invisible glasses!**

 The LED is indicating that there is a problem that may affect further data collection and tries to grab your attention.
-To get details on what the problem exactly is open the Pupil Invisible Companion app, which will show an error description.
+To get details on the problem, open the Pupil Invisible Companion app, which will show an error description.

 The potential problems incude:
 - Low battery on the Companion device.